BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ```

 - `version` MUST be 1.
 - `max_local_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to push to the user.
-MAY be 0 if pushing satoshi is unsupported.
+MUST be 0 or a positive integer.
 - `max_remote_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to contribute to the remote balance.
+MUST be 1 or greater.
 - `min_required_onchain_satoshi` MUST be the number of satoshi (`order_total_satoshi` see below) that are required for the user to pay funds onchain.
 The LSP MUST allow onchain payments equal or above this value.
-MAY be null if onchain payments are unsupported.
+MAY be null if onchain payments are NOT supported.
 - `max_channel_expiry_weeks` MUST be the maximum length in weeks a channel can be leased for.
+MUST be 1 or greater.

+The user MAY abort the flow here.

 ### 2. Create Order

 The user constructs the request body depending on their needs.

 - The user MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than BTC0.16777216.
-- The user MUST call `POST /lsp/channels`.
+- The user MUST call `POST /lsp/channels` to create an order.

 **Example request body**